Michael Nankin

 Michael Nankin (born December 26, 1955) is an American film and television writer, director and producer.
-He has been nominated for the Humanitas Prize for his writing.
+He was nominated for the Humanitas Prize for his writing.

 Career

 Nankin's film career began in 1976 with a short film called Gravity.
-Nankin co-wrote and co-directed the project with David Wechter.
-The pair followed this up with another short, Junior High School.
+He co-wrote and co-directed the project with David Wechter.
+They followed it with another short, Junior High School.
 They produced their first feature-length project in 1980, a comedy called Midnight Madness.
 Nankin scripted a horror film called The Gate which was released in 1987.
 The film marked the acting debut of Stephen Dorff.
-The same year he received a screenplay credit for Russkies.
+In the same year Nankin received a screenplay credit for Russkies.
 In 1989 he wrote a sequel to The Gate entitled The Gate II: Trespassers.

-Nankin became involved in television as a director, writer and producer on Life Goes On in 1990.
-The series was created by Michael Braverman and focused on a Chicago family.
-He joined the series in its second season as a producer.
-He was promoted to supervising producer for the third season.
-He was promoted to co-executive producer for the fourth season.
+Nankin became involved in television as a director, writer, and producer on Life Goes On in 1990.
+The series was created by Michael Braverman and is about a family of four from suburban Chicago.
+Nankin joined the series in its second season as a producer.
+He was promoted to supervising producer for the third season and then to co-executive producer for the fourth season.
 He scripted nine episodes of the series before its cancellation in 1993.
-He also directed eight episodes of the series.
+He directed eight episodes of the series.
 Nankin also wrote for Picket Fences in 1992.

-In 1994 Nankin became a consulting producer, writer and director for Chicago Hope.
-Nankin was nominated for a Humanitas Prize in the 60 minute category for his work on the Chicago Hope episode "Shutt Down" (co-written with Michael Braverman).
-He returned to Picket Fences as a director and producer in 1995, directing a single episode.
-He also wrote the story for a pilot episode for a new version of Flipper but was not involved with the ongoing series that followed.
+In 1994 he became a consulting producer, writer, and director for Chicago Hope.
+Nankin was nominated for a Humanitas Prize in the 60 minute category for his work on the Chicago Hope episode "Shutt Down" (co-written with Braverman).
+Nankin returned to Picket Fences as a director and producer in 1995, directing an episode.
+He wrote the story for a pilot episode for a new version of Flipper but was not involved with the ongoing series which followed.